RafaelFuentealbaC/mutualinf/README.md

 ## Functions

-The package provides two principal functions:
+The package provides two functions:

 ``` r
 ?prepare_data
 ```

-  - This function allows prepare the dataset that later will be use to computation index and generate the decompositions.
-For more details see the help.
+  - Which prepares the data to be used by the  function.
+For more details see `help(prepare_data)`.

 <!-- end list -->